 A DNR order is the decision, mutually agreed upon by the patient, family, and physician, not to initiate cardiopulmonary resuscitation (CPR) on a patient.
 However, DNR orders don’t mean withholding other types of care or compromising the quality of care.
 Find out more about DNR orders from the New York State Department of Health website.

-This is a signed statement, made in advance, indicating your views and specific wishes concerning medical care, should you become unable to make such decisions for yourself.
+This is a signed statement, made in advance, indicating your views and specific wishes concerning medical care, should you become unable to make such decisions for yourself, such as during hospital stays at UHS in Binghamton.
 A .pdf of a Living Will is available from the New York State Bar Association website.

 Durable Power of Attorney